E$^2$M: Double Bounded $\alpha$-Divergence Optimization for Tensor-based Discrete Density Estimation: Conclusion

 We establish the E$^2$M algorithm, a general framework for tensor-based discrete density estimation via $\alpha$-divergence optimization.
-Our double bounds of the divergence successfully relax the optimization problem to tensor many-body approximations, thereby eliminating the traditional difficulty raised by $\alpha$-power terms in the objective function.
-Our framework not only uniformly handles various low-rank structures but also supports adaptive background terms and mixtures of low-rank decompositions without losing the convergence guarantee.
-We demonstrate the effectiveness of our approach in optimization, classification, and discrete density estimation.
-We expect future studies that explore the application of the E$^2$M algorithm in various contexts, such as continuous density estimation and $\alpha$-divergence-based variational inference, potentially serving as an alternative to~\cite{daudel2023monotonic}.
-Recently, a strong connection has been established between tensor methods and probabilistic circuits, which are also optimized via the EM algorithm~\cite{peharz2016latent, loconte2024relationship}.
-Accordingly, the E$^2$M framework is expected to be applicable to probabilistic circuits and thereby contribute to robust learning.
+Importantly, our double bounding of the divergence relaxes the optimization problem into a tensor many-body approximation, thereby eliminating the traditional difficulty raised by $\alpha$-power terms in the objective function.
+Our framework not only uniformly handles various low-rank structures \GK{but also supports mixtures of low-rank structures and an adaptive background term} without losing convergence guarantees. \CR{The essence of the E$^2$M algorithm lies in removing all summations (e.g., $\sum_{\bi}$, $\sum_k$, $\sum_{\br}$) from inside the logarithmic function thereby leveraging the basic property $\log(xy) = \log(x) + \log(y)$, which decouples the optimization problem into solvable independent parts.
+This approach guarantees closed-form updates for all steps whenever the standard EM algorithm admits a closed-form M-step.} \TL{Although this work focuses on discrete density estimation as a simple example of non-negative tensor factorization, tensor factorization can also be interpreted as a probabilistic circuit~\citep{loconte2024relationship}, a graphical model~\citep{Robeva2018dual}, hidden Markov model~\citep{glasser2019expressive}.
+Therefore, we can naturally expect future applications of the E$^2$M algorithm in these related fields\GK{, in addition to existing applications of non-negative tensor factorizations beyond density estimation~\citep{Nickel2011RESCAL,Yannis2021tensor,cichocki2016low}.}}